ProjectLibertyLabs/siwa/docs/src/Actions/Request.md

 ### 2d: Example

 Remember that Sr25519 signatures are non-deterministic, so the payload and encoding will match, but the signature will be different.
-This example uses the `//Alice` key pair.
+This example uses the `//Alice` seed phrase to generate the signature.

 - Payload: `{ "callback": "https://localhost:44181", "permissions": [5, 7, 8, 9, 10] }`
 - SCALE Payload (Hex): `0x5c68747470733a2f2f6c6f63616c686f73743a34343138311405000700080009000a00`